-The late Ozzie Levi compiled an exciting tour of towns and historical sites around Columbia, CA. Air Tour participants, enhanced by Jim Kilbourn and now led by Jim Spee, will receive maps and a guide to spotting local historical sites such as Columbia State Historical Park, Sonora, and Angels Camp from the air; the flight will last approximately one hour.
+The late Ozzie Levi compiled an exciting tour of towns and historical sites around Columbia, CA. Air Tour participants, enhanced by Jim Kilbourn, will receive maps and a guide to spotting local historical sites such as Columbia State Historical Park, Sonora, and Angels Camp from the air; the flight will last approximately one hour.
 A "low-altitude" option is available to those prone to nosebleeds.

 Vic Manuelli has selected several off-airport activities for those so inclined.
-You can download this list, which includes the event itinerary as well.
-A bag of goodies will be given out with every registration, filled with items provided by our generous commercial supporters will be available in the Clubhouse.
+You can download this list, which includes the updated event itinerary as well.
+A number of items provided by our generous commercial supporters will be available in the Clubhouse.

-Flour Bombing and Spot Landing Contest will be held on Saturday morning.
+Flour Bombing and Spot Landing Contests will be held on Saturday morning.
 Dave Gerken will be lead, assisted by Vic Manuelli - meet near the Registration table.